heihei4c/goChessDetect/README.md

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the LICENSE file for details.

 ## Acknowledgments